x

 Disagreements within a family are often one of the most challenging issues to manage and can leave a family fractured.
-Family breakdown involving divorce or separation-related disputes are usually difficult.
+Family breakdowns involving divorce or separation-related disputes are usually difficult.
 There are various ways of resolving family disputes, even the most challenging involving divorce and child-related issues.
 The vast majority of people do want to find a solution without resorting to legal remedies.
 Alternative dispute resolution is highly recommended as a way of solving such a dispute which avoids a costly court case.

 In this guide, we explain your options for resolving different types of family disputes and provide guidance on choosing the best option for you.